Village II Residence Hall

 Taking advantage of hilly terrain, this collegiate village rises above the campus, affording dramatic views, meandering pathways, variously sited residence halls, and intimate courtyards throughout.
-Opened in the fall of 2007, this complex of fourteen residences houses a total of 336 students in six-person multi-level suites.
+Opened in the fall of 2007, this complex of 14 residences houses a total of 336 students in six-person multi-level suites.

 This diverse village completes Centerbrook’s master plan for the residential district of the Quinnipiac University’s Mount Carmel Campus.
 The three-story brick buildings have been carefully sited to fit comfortably into a steep hillside and to complement adjacent student housing.
 The economical repetition of a single-building design was obscured by combining the front and back sides and gable ends of the buildings to form distinct courtyards.